Protection of Freedoms Act 2012

 Overview

-The Protection of Freedoms Bill aims to enhance protections against stalking while also clarifying and refining the circumstances under which powers of entry can be used by authorities.
+The Protection of Freedoms Bill aims to enhance public safety by strengthening laws against stalking while also introducing safeguards regarding powers of entry for authorities.

 Description

-This bill makes significant changes to UK law regarding stalking and powers of entry.
-Regarding stalking, it introduces two new offenses:
+This bill makes significant changes to the law on stalking.
+It introduces two new stalking offences:

-- Stalking: This creates a specific offense of stalking, defining it as a course of conduct amounting to harassment, associated with stalking behaviors (e.g., following, contacting, online monitoring), and where the perpetrator knows or ought to know it's harassment.
+- Simple Stalking: A course of conduct amounting to harassment, associated with stalking behaviours (following, contacting, online monitoring, etc.), where the perpetrator knows or should know it's harassment.

-The bill also amends existing legislation (Protection from Harassment Act 1997, Crime and Disorder Act 1998, Criminal Justice and Police Act 2001, Sexual Offences Act 2003, and Criminal Justice Act 2003) to incorporate these new stalking offenses and clarifies the situations where they are applicable.
-The amendments also include the addition of "serious alarm or distress" as a key element in the definitions of stalking offences.
+The bill also amends existing legislation, including the Protection from Harassment Act 1997, Crime and Disorder Act 1998, Criminal Justice and Police Act 2001, Sexual Offences Act 2003, and Criminal Justice Act 2003, to incorporate these new stalking offences and enhance their application.

-Concerning powers of entry, the bill includes safeguards to ensure that these are exercised responsibly.
-Generally, powers of entry must be by agreement with the occupier or by warrant, unless explicitly stated otherwise in the relevant legislation.
-Exceptions are made for Trading Standards Officers, police constables, members of the Security Services, and for child or vulnerable adult protection.
-The House of Commons disagreed with amendments that would have imposed broader restrictions on powers of entry.
+Concerning powers of entry, the bill proposes that unless explicitly stated otherwise in the relevant law, all powers of entry must be exercised with the occupier's agreement or a warrant.
+Exceptions are made for Trading Standards Officers, police constables, members of the Security Service, and situations involving child or vulnerable adult protection.

 Government Spending